HaojiaWu/CellScopes.jl/README.md

 <img src="https://github.com/HaojiaWu/CellScopes.jl/blob/main/data/CellScopes2.png" width="1000"> <br>

 In CellScope V2, we introduced a suite of functions that enable users to integrate multiple spatial datasets from the same platform (e.g., Xenium) using Harmony.
-In addition, we provided tools for paired analysis of Xenium and VisiumHD datasets generated from the same or adjacent tissue sections.
+In addition, we provided codes for paired analysis of Xenium and VisiumHD datasets generated from the same or adjacent tissue sections.

 ## 1. Installation
 #### 1.1.
 Install Julia 1.10.4